byterubpay/byterub-site/_posts/2016-06-19-logs-for-the-Kovri-dev-meeting-held-on-2016-06-19.md

 **\<meeting-bot> [anominal]** Grrr... bugs...
 **\<meeting-bot> [EinMByte]** (Rekey options being set etc when this shouldn't happen, I think it's all related)
 **\<meeting-bot> [EinMByte]** Well, I'll try to fix it in the next days
-**\<meeting-bot> [anominal]** bitmonero devs: FYI, SSU is the ugly High School girl standing in the corner of the dance hall that no one will dance with because she is awkward and is a very mean person.
+**\<meeting-bot> [anominal]** bitbyterub devs: FYI, SSU is the ugly High School girl standing in the corner of the dance hall that no one will dance with because she is awkward and is a very mean person.
 **\<fluffypony>** lol
 **\<meeting-bot> [anominal]** In other words, SSU has needed much love and I'm glad EinMByte has tackled the challenge.
 **\<meeting-bot> [EinMByte]** Hah, nice comparison - although it does make me seem quite desperate :P